consolidation/cgr/README.md

 ## Component Status

-Still new; code coverage is good, but only lightly used in real-world environments.
+Cgr has been used in real-world environments for several months with no reported problems; however, see 'Limitations', below.

 ## Motivation